re-ops/re-docs/quickstart/README.md

 Note:

-  * The automated setup process will install LXD and additional tooling, make sure to run the following on a machine you are comfortable with making those changes to (like a disposable VM).
+  * The automated setup process will install LXD and additional tooling, make sure to run the following on a machine you are comfortable with making those changes to (a VM).

-[Re-cipes](https://github.com/re-ops/re-cipes) is used here in order to setup LXD, Re-ops and all the required additional tooling:
+We will use [Re-cipes](https://github.com/re-ops/re-cipes) here in provision and setup the tooling and repositories required to run Re-ops:

 ```bash
 wget https://github.com/re-ops/re-cipes/releases/download/1.27/re-cipes -P /tmp